-A free training session will teach administration of the overdose-recovery drug Narcan, a skill that can save a life.
+Additionally, a free training session will teach administration about the overdose-recovery drug Narcan, a skill that can save a life.
 50 doses of Narcan will be given out free.

 350 Engle Street, Englewood, New Jersey